backupbrew/switchbrew/NAX0.md

 it appears.
 The actual content which is encrypted, starts at offset 0x4000 with the size from the header.

-When a title is redownloaded/reinstalled, the header and raw content in NAX0 are completely different except for the magicnum and size-field.
+When a NAX0 file is recreated, the header and raw content in NAX0 are completely different except for the magicnum and size-field.
+This is the case when a title is redownloaded/reinstalled, and when "save/" files are recreated after manual deletion.

 | Offset | Size | Description                                 |
 | ------ | ---- | ------------------------------------------- |